 RENTING IN SILICON VALLEY

-In many Valley cities, like Mountain View, the majority of residents are renters so you'll find a wide range of housing options available, from modest studio apartments to luxury homes.
-As with all housing here, rentals are expensive.
+In many Valley cities, like Mountain View, the majority of residents are renters so you’ll find a wide range of housing options available, from modest studio apartments to luxury homes.
+As with all housing here, rentals are expensive for what you get.

 Median Silicon Valley rental costs: